Impa10r/peerswap-web/README.md

 ![image](https://github.com/Impa10r/peerswap-web/assets/101550606/a2613c43-444e-41d1-b697-620fe277d760)

 # PeerSwap Web
-A lightweight server-side rendered Web UI for PeerSwap LND, which allows trustless P2P submarine swaps Lightning <-> BTC and Lightning <-> L-BTC.
+A lightweight server-side rendered Web UI for PeerSwap LND, which allows trustless P2P submarine swaps Lightning-BTC and Lightning-LBTC.

 PeerSwap Web is agnostic to whether you are running on testnet/signet or mainnet.
 It has interface only to peerswapd via gRPC.